ybobkova/grunt-docu-examples-tester/README.md

 ## Settings

+'
-'pull-examples': {
+"pull-examples": {
   def: {
-    src: ['docs/**/*.md'], // path to the documentation files
+    src: ["docs/**/*.md"], // path to the documentation files
-    templates: ['lib/tasks/files/'], // path to the test-templates
+    templates: ["lib/tasks/files/"], // path to the test-templates
-    tests: ['tests/Cojoko/examples/']  //path to the tests }
+    tests: ["tests/Cojoko/examples/"]  //path to the tests }
 },

-'push-examples': {
+"push-examples": {
   def: {
-    src: ['docs/**/*.md'], //path to the documentation files
+    src: ["docs/**/*.md"], //path to the documentation files
-    tests: ['tests/Cojoko/examples/']  //path to the test files
+    tests: ["tests/Cojoko/examples/"]  //path to the test files
   }
 }
+'

 ### Notice to the examples in the documentation files